SciML/NeuralLyapunov.jl/docs/src/demos/roa_estimation.md

-# Estimating the region of attraction
+# Estimating the Region of Attraction

 In this demonstration, we add awareness of the region of attraction (RoA) estimation task to our training.